Corporate Governance

 • Board of Directors

-From the perspective of making business decisions in a timely manner and reinforcing corporate governance, the Board of Directors consists of nine directors, three of whom are outside directors (one of whom is female).
-The Board typically meets once monthly to make decisions on matters stated in the regulations for meetings of the Board of Directors, as well as to receive status reports on the execution of business activities and supervise the execution of business.
+From the perspective of making business decisions in a timely manner and reinforcing corporate governance, the Board of Directors consists of 10 directors, four of whom are outside directors (two of whom are female, including one who is a foreign national).
+The Board of Directors typically meets once monthly to make decisions on matters delegated to it under the Companies Act of Japan and on important business matters stated in the regulations for meetings of the Board of Directors, as well as to receive status reports on the execution of business activities and supervise the execution of the business.

 • Nomination Committee

-To ensure objectivity in the nomination of directors, Audit & Supervisory Board members and executive officers, the Company has established the Nomination Committee, which provides recommendations to the Board of Directors regarding the appointment and dismissal of directors, Audit & Supervisory Board members and executive officers.
-The committee meets as necessary.
-At present, three of the committee’s five members are independent outside directors, while the position of committee chairman is also filled by an independent outside director.
+To ensure objectivity in the nomination of directors, Audit & Supervisory Board members and executive officers, among others, the Nomination Committee was established to provide recommendations to the Board of Directors regarding the appointment and dismissal of directors, Audit & Supervisory Board members and executive officers.
+The committee meets as necessary and consists of six directors, four of whom are independent outside directors, with an independent outside director serving as chair.

 • Remuneration Committee

-To ensure objectivity in the determination of remuneration for directors, Audit & Supervisory Board members and executive officers, the Company has established the Remuneration Committee, which has been entrusted with responsibility for determining remuneration for directors and executive officers, among others.
-The committee meets as necessary.
-At present, three of the committee’s five members are independent outside directors, while the position of committee chairman is also filled by an independent outside director.
+To ensure objectivity in the determination of remuneration for directors and executive officers, the Remuneration Committee was established and has been entrusted with responsibility for determining remuneration, among others, for directors and executive officers.
+The committee meets as necessary and consists of six directors, four of whom are independent outside directors, with an independent outside director serving as chair.

 • Executive Committee

-The Executive Committee was established as a body to advise on important matters related to the execution of business activities.
-In principle, the committee meets twice monthly.
-The committee consists of executive officers and others designated by the Board of Directors from among the president and CEO, the executive vice president, the heads of the units, and the general managers of the management units and product divisions.
-As part of the auditing process, one Audit & Supervisory Board member also attends committee meetings.
+The Executive Committee was established as a body to advise on important matters related to the execution of the DIC Group’s business.
+The committee meets twice monthly in principle and consists of executive officers and others designated by the Board of Directors from among the President and CEO, the Executive Vice President, the heads of the units, and the general managers of the management units and product divisions.
+As part of the auditing process, one Audit & Supervisory Board member also attends Executive Committee meetings.
 Details of deliberations at meetings and the results thereof are reported to the Board of Directors.

-The Sustainability Committee, which functions as an advisory body, meets several times annually to formulate sustainability policies and activity plans, as well as to evaluate and promote initiatives.
-The committee consists of executive officers and others designated by the Board of Directors from among the president and CEO, the executive vice president, the heads of the units, the general managers of the management units and product divisions, and the managing directors of regional headquarters.
-As part of the auditing process, one Audit & Supervisory Board member also attends committee meetings.
+The Sustainability Committee, which functions as an advisory body, formulates sustainability policies and activity plans, evaluates and promotes sustainability initiatives, and deliberates and makes decisions regarding matters of importance when it deems this to be necessary.
+In fiscal year 2023, the Sustainability Committee met four times.
+The committee consists of executive officers and others designated by the Board of Directors from among the President and CEO, Executive Vice President, the heads of the units, the general managers of the management units and product divisions, and the managing directors of regional headquarters.
+As part of the auditing process, one Audit & Supervisory Board member also attends Sustainability Committee meetings.
 Details of deliberations at meetings and the results thereof are reported to the Board of Directors.

 • Quality Committee

-The Quality Committee reports on the status of DIC Group quality management and the progress of related initiatives, as well as deliberates Group quality policies, important measures and key issues.
-In principle, the committee meets once quarterly to report on the status and progress of quality management.
-The committee consists of executive officers and others designated by the Board of Directors from among the president and CEO, the executive vice president, the heads of the units, and the general managers of the management units and product divisions.
-As part of the auditing process, one Audit & Supervisory Board member also attends committee meetings.
+In addition to reporting on the status and progress of quality management, the Quality Committee functions as a deliberative body for the DIC Group’s Quality Policy, principal initiatives and important issues in Japan.
+In principle, the committee meets once quarterly and consists of executive officers and others designated by the Board of Directors from among the President and CEO, the Executive Vice President, the heads of the units, and the general managers of the management units and product divisions.
+As part of the auditing process, one Audit & Supervisory Board member also attends Quality Committee meetings.
 Details of deliberations at meetings and the results thereof are reported to the Board of Directors.

 • WSR 2020 Committee

-The Work Style Revolution (WSR) 2020 Committee was established as a body to deliberate work style reform–related measures and investment plans, among others, with the aim of enhancing Group employee job satisfaction and productivity.
-In principle, the committee meets once quarterly.
-The committee consists of executive officers and others designated by the Board of Directors from among the president and CEO, the executive vice president, the heads of the units, and the general managers of the management units and product divisions.
+The WSR 2020 Committee was established to deliberate work style reform–related measures and investment plans, among others, with the aim of enhancing Group employee job satisfaction and productivity.
+In principle, the committee meets once quarterly and consists of executive officers and others designated by the Board of Directors from among the President and CEO, the Executive Vice President, the heads of the units, and the general managers of the management units and product divisions.
 Details of deliberations at meetings regarding matters of particular importance and the results thereof are reported to the Board of Directors.

 • Audit & Supervisory Board

-The Company’s three full-time Audit & Supervisory Board members have extensive experience in and knowledge of finance and accounting, which they are able to leverage in the performance of their duties.
+The Company’s four Audit & Supervisory Board members have extensive experience in and knowledge of finance and accounting, which they are able to leverage in the performance of their duties.
 Full-time Audit & Supervisory Board member Hiroyuki Ninomiya oversaw corporate accounts at the Company for many years and was general manager of the Accounting Department and Head of the Finance and Accounting Unit.
-Outside Audit & Supervisory Board member Michiko Chiba is qualified as a certified public accountant and has engaged in the audit of companies for many years.
-In addition to providing expertise in corporate law, outside Audit & Supervisory Board member Keita Nagura provides tax accounting services pursuant to Article 51 of the Certified Public Tax Accountant Act.
+Full-time Audit & Supervisory Board member Toshinobu Kitamura was in charge of finance and accounting for the Company and served as vice chairman and CFO of DIC (China) Co., Ltd. In addition to providing expertise in corporate law, outside Audit & Supervisory Board member Keita Nagura provides tax accounting services pursuant to Article 51 of the Certified Public Tax Accountant Act.
+Outside Audit & Supervisory Board member Keiko Kishigami is a certified public accountant with extensive experience in corporate auditing.

 • Internal Auditing Department